St. Genevieve marble

 St. Genevieve marble, also known as Ste.
 Genevieve marble, is an oolitic limestone (or "marble") found in Sainte Genevieve County, Missouri.
-It is part of the Archimedes Limestone formation.
+It is part of the Pitkin Formation of limestone.

 It generally comes in two different types.
 "St. Genevieve Rose" is the name for the marble which comes in deep red, greenish-gray, pink, and rose.
 "St. Genevieve Gold Vein" is light or medium gray in color, with veins (running from buff to tan in color) running through it.
 Cross-sections of corals and crinoids can be seen in the Gold Vein type.

 In the 1910s, it was widely considered the best "marble" found in the U.S. and known for its strength.
 It has been widely used in banks, churches, courthouses, government buildings, and other structures.